StockNews Manual

 2-minute pitch

 "Ajinomoto is the seasoning company that secretly makes the dielectric film into every NVIDIA, Intel, AMD AI chip — 95% market share.
 The market prices it as a Japanese food company because management buries the chip business inside 'Healthcare & Others.'
-An activist (Palliser) is publicly demanding standalone reporting + a 30% price hike, and the chip business is already running 28% YoY growth vs management's 'more than 10%' floor.
+Two of the three things the activist (Palliser) demanded have now happened: the chip sleeve confirmed +25-28% growth at >50% margin (May 7), AND Ajinomoto confirmed a 30% ABF price hike effective Q3 2026 (May 13) — the most valuable catalyst, fired early.
+The one thing left is standalone segment reporting, due at the June AGM; once the market can SEE the ABF earnings, the SoTP gap re-rates.
 Glass substrates threaten the substrate core but NOT the dielectric film, so the bear case is bounded.
-May 7 earnings is the catalyst.
-23/25 durability score.
-Long-term holdable, 2-5% position."
+22/25 durability.
+Long-term holdable — hold ~3% core, scale to 4.5-5% when standalone reporting fires."

 Risk types (per MANUAL_en.md Part K.4)